Hello my name is Kay-Ann Ward, thank you for visiting my virtual home.

 Like I said there is so much more to my story.
 I have many chapters that will be shared over time.
 I know you also have many chapters of your story.

-To date I have coached 200+women become more confident, discover parts of themselves they didn’t know existed, shift their energy and heal traumatic wounds through the power of connecting to their womb and feminine truth.
+To date I have coached 200+ women to become more confident, discover and explore parts of themselves they didn’t know existed, shift their energy and heal traumatic wounds through the power of connecting to their womb and feminine/masculine truth.

 I have coached and mentored dancers, teaching them the ins and outs of becoming and being a valued teacher, instructor, choreographer as well as a top performer.